menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Purge log message after (# of days)
   Enter the number of days the logs should be kept before they are deleted.

-Log extra information when address collection is triggered.
-  When selected, information about the start and duration of the address collection is written in the Micetro log file.
+Log extra information when address collection is triggered When selected, information about the start and duration of the address collection is written in the Micetro log file.

 Lease history
 ^^^^^^^^^^^^^^
 Here you can select to start collecting lease history for DHCP servers.
 By viewing the DHCP lease history, you can quickly identify any potential issues or conflicts.

-You can specify the number of days to keep the history before it is deleted, and if you want to save the history to a comma separated text file before it is deleted, select the **Flush lease history to file before purging**, and then enter a name for the file.
+You can specify the number of days to keep the history before it is deleted, and if you want to save the history to a comma separated text file before it is deleted, enter a name for the file in the **Flush lease history to file before purging** text box.

 .. _admin-error-checking:

 Error checking
 --------------
 In this section you can specify how the system reports certain errors related to DNS.

+Stop A/AAAA records from being created if the name already exists This setting prevents the creation of A/AAAA records when a name already exists in the system.
+This can be useful for avoiding conflicts or overwriting existing records in the DNS configuration.

 Ignore missing reverse zones.
   An error message displays when Micetro is unable to update a reverse record for a changed address record.
-It is possible to suppress this error message if no reverse zone exists for the given address record by selecting the Ignore missing reverse zones checkbox.
+It is possible to suppress this error message if no reverse zone exists for the given address record by selecting this checkbox.

 .. _admin-dns:

 DNS
 ---

-Use the *DNS settings* to specify various DNS related settings.
+Use these settings to specify various DNS related settings.

 Delegation records
 ^^^^^^^^^^^^^^^^^^^